Rainbow Laces: Rosie Jones on discovering the power of football to support in 'I'm Game'

 Find out what happened when Rosie Jones put West Ham Women through their paces in support of the Rainbow Laces campaign by watching the video at the top of the page.

-Catch up on previous episodes of 'I'm Game' here, along with Jamie Carragher's trampolining test!
-Look out for another new episode on Sky Sports News later this week.
+Catch up on previous episodes of 'I'm Game' here, along with Jamie Carragher's trampolining test, Judge Rinder's trip to Tottenham, and Dr Ranj's Harlequins training session.

 Your story of being LGBTQ+ or an ally could help to make sport everyone's game - please contact us here to discuss further.